Luiz-Adorno/Zemoga/README.md

 - [Clean Architecture](https://medium.com/android-dev-hacks/detailed-guide-on-android-clean-architecture-9eab262a9011) - Separation of code in different modules or sections with specific responsibilities making it easier for maintenance and further modification.
 - [Jetpack Libraries](https://developer.android.com/jetpack/androidx/explorer?gclid=Cj0KCQjw0PWRBhDKARIsAPKHFGg1spKQZuAwQdZ1kzALkPlrRRJjWErjAqqvtRWRyduAAoosC_mTZzUaApnyEALw_wcB&gclsrc=aw.ds&case=all&hl=pt-br)
     - [Hilt](https://dagger.dev/hilt/) - Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
+    - [Room](https://developer.android.com/jetpack/androidx/releases/room) - The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
     - [Android KTX](https://developer.android.com/kotlin/ktx.html) - Provide concise, idiomatic Kotlin to Jetpack and Android platform APIs.
     - [AndroidX](https://developer.android.com/jetpack/androidx) - Major improvement to the original Android [Support Library](https://developer.android.com/topic/libraries/support-library/index), which is no longer maintained.
     - [MVVM](https://developer.android.com/topic/libraries/architecture/viewmodel?gclid=CjwKCAjw-rOaBhA9EiwAUkLV4uTWtmhSLWBc9oaYTl_gJJsgJiF-w2indn-p5PnLtnXKs-9elvGQlxoC1jkQAvD_BwE&gclsrc=aw.ds) - ViewModel is a class that is responsible for preparing and managing the data for an Activity or a Fragment .
 It also handles the communication of the Activity / Fragment with the rest of the application (e.g. calling the business logic classes).